-Squirrels use a combination of cues to find them again later.
+Squirrels use a combination of clues to find their nuts again later.
 First, the caching is not random.
 A particular place will have been chosen – under a big oak, for example – and remembered.
-Also several squirrels may use the same patch, which increases the probability that they will find stored nuts simply by chance.
+Several squirrels may also use the same patch, which increases the probability that they will find stored nuts simply by chance.

 When a squirrel returns weeks later, it peers at the ground, looking for disturbed soil and sniffing to detect a nutty smell.
 This multi-sense inspection focuses digging on the spots most likely to yield a nut.
 Any that are missed develop into new trees, benefiting future generations.

 Squirrels can even sniff out stored nuts under a layer of snow.

 Greys spend more time foraging on the ground than reds, so exploit a much wider selection of foods.